Name on ballot:

-It is an honor and a privilege to serve the community of Waipahu and portions of Pearl City over the last 11 years in the Hawaii State Legislature.
-With your continued confidence, I will continue to work hard to make our community the best that it can be.
-My family and I would like to extend our warmest wishes to you and your loved ones during these stressful times and we humbly ask for your support this primary election.
+It has been an honor and a privilege to serve the community of Waipahu over the last 13 years in the Hawaii State Legislature as State Representative.
+If elected to the State Senate, I will continue to work hard to make our communities of Pearl City, Waipahu, West Loch Estates, Honouliuli and Hoopili the best that it can be.
+My family and I would like to extend our warmest wishes to you and your loved ones, and we humbly ask for your support this primary election.

 View more candidate questionnaires or see more 2022 Hawaii elections coverage.